Martin Luther King Jr. Community Hospital: Administration

 The hospital is administered by Martin Luther King Jr. – Los Angeles Healthcare Corporation (MLK-LA), a private nonprofit organization.
 The County of Los Angeles provided the capital funds for construction, and the University of California, Los Angeles healthcare system provides professional services and staffing.

 In August 2012, MLK-LA's Board appointed Elaine Batchlor, a physician and former chief medical officer for L.A.
 Care Health Plan, as the hospital's first chief executive officer.

 Operations

 The hospital provides general acute care, basic emergency services, labor and delivery services, health education and outreach programs, along with other services typically provided by community hospitals, including radiology, laboratory, and blood bank services.

 The hospital serves a low income community where almost all the residents are African American and Latino.
 South LA has the lowest number of hospital beds per 100,000 people of any area in Los Angeles County.
-As a low-income community, the main system of funding healthcare is Medicaid, which in California pays providers very low rates.
+As a low-income community, the main system of funding healthcare is Medicaid, which is known as Medi-Cal in California and which pays providers very low rates.